DavidH2802/hex/README.md

 Dual strategy (exhaustive + Monte Carlo): Exhaustive checks are great at catching immediate wins/blocks and tiny tactical sequences; MC handles broader position evaluation without hand-tuned heuristics.
 The hybrid reduces blunders from pure randomness while avoiding the combinatorial blow-up of deep search.

+Multithreading: The bot parallelizes Monte Carlo playouts across hardware threads using `std::thread::hardware_concurrency()`.
+A custom thread pool distributes iterations, significantly reducing computation time per move.
+Each thread maintains its own RNG for lock-free random number generation during playouts and also has the current flat_board in its own personal thread_boards buffer at its index.

 Complexity vs. performance trade-offs:

 Let n be board dimension and N = n².
 With I MC iterations, one bot decision costs ~O(I · N) because a single playout is O(N) and we repeat I times.